Dere Street and the Great North Road

 Dere Street – Milestones and Miscellanea

-Two of the three remaining “Devil’s Arrows”.
+Two of the three remaining millstone grit “Devil’s Arrows” which stand as high as 6.9m.
 There may originally have been five of these prehistoric standing stones aligned to point to the crossing point of the Ure near Boroughbridge.
+They date to the Late Neolithic or Early Bronze Age.
+Photo Credit – Rex Gibson

 Discovered during road building along the line of Dere Street, this milestone once marked the twelfth Roman mile from Corbridge.
 It has been re-erected close to the road between Corbridge and Risingham.

 Divers, come archaeologists (Rolfe Mitchinson and Bob Middlemasswith), with their reconstruction of the early Roman wooden bridge at Piercebridge over the Tees in front of the medieval bridge of 1673 (widened in 1781).
-(Image – Aaron Watson)
+Photo Credit – Aaron Watson

 Openwork belt mounts were amongst thousands of items recovered from the River Tees at Piercebridge – many of which were probably thrown into the water from the bridge as votive offerings.
 Many of the items originate from far flung corners of the Roman empire.